remowxdx/AoC-2023/README.md

 This way the second part was really easy to solve, I only needed to add more line in the shift dictionaries.

+## Day 12

+Part 1 done with too much effort...
+I have not found a fast way to solve this problem.
+The second part I was too tired to do it...
+On the 13th I found a somewhat faster way, but it's still too slow.
+I'll let the computer work all the night.
+Hopefully tomorrow I'll find the solution.

+## Day 13

+I liked this problem, even though I struggled with off by one errors.